Youngsb24/Architect-a-Splunk-Cluster-Enviroment/README.md

 <h11>Step 10</h11>

-After configuring the Deployer to communicate with the Cluster members , we want to bootstrap the captain to make one of the members a designated captain by running the commands displayed in the image which will include all of the cluster members internal IP.
-As you can see i ran the " show shcluster-status" to provide me information about who is the captain and the status of all my cluster members.
+After configuring the Deployer to communicate with the Cluster members, we want to bootstrap the captain to make one of the members a designated captain by running the commands displayed in the image which will include all of the cluster member's internal IP.
+As you can see I ran the " show shcluster-status" to provide me information about who is the captain and the status of all my cluster members.

 <br>
 <img src="https://imgur.com/Sl4G4HO.png"  height="40%" width="40%" alt="Disk Sanitization Steps"/>